algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A menu will be available, accessible by pressing the `esc` "escape" key.
 It will allow us to access all the settings (audio, graphics, keys, etc.), or quit the game.

-To create the menu, we'll take inspiration from this video [this video](https://www.youtube.com/watch?v=Z8jcjy_jZyk).
+To create the menu, we'll take inspiration from [this video](https://www.youtube.com/watch?v=Z8jcjy_jZyk).

 First we need to add a Control node and then a Button node for each menu option.
 And finally, we need to connect the button press signal to the menu script to execute the corresponding actions.